-- All options forms have to be handed to your tutor by Monday 2nd March 2020. - You will meet with Mr Rees if there is a significant problem with your choices - In May you will get a letter with your confirmed Options.
+- All options forms have to be completed online by Friday 26th February 2021. - You will meet with Ms Rogers if there is a significant problem with your choices. - In May you will get a letter with your confirmed Options.

 Options Timeline and Key Dates